sugarcrm/SugarRepairsModule/README.md

 All repairs currently need to be run from the command line.
 By default, all repairs are run in test mode until a `-t false` is added to the cli command.

+It is highly recommended to remove the Sugar Repairs module before upgrading.

 ## Language Repairs
 Corrects common language file issues.
 The various issues addressed are shown below: